 - 4 small carrots, cut into ¼ inch rounds

-- 2 large leeks or 3 medium links, cut into ¼ inch rounds
+- 2 large leeks or 3 medium leeks, cut into ¼ inch rounds

-- 3 cups white wine, such s Pinot Grigio
+- 3 cups dry white wine, such a Pinot Grigio or Sauvignon Blanc

 - 1 cup chicken broth

 - 5 sprigs fresh thyme

 - 2 cups red potatoes, cut into quarters